Alternative and Complementary Therapies

 • Goncalves, A. V., Barros, N. F., & Bahamondes, L. (2017).
 The practice of hatha yoga for the treatment of pain associated with endometriosis.
 The journal of alternative and complementary medicine23(1), 45-52.
 Retrieved from https://www.liebertpub.com/doi/abs/10.1089/acm.2015.0343

 “Results: The degree of daily pain was significantly lower among the women who practiced yoga compared with the non-yoga group (p = 0.0007).
-There was an improvement of QoL in both groups between baseline and the end of the study evaluation.
+There was an improvement in QoL in both groups between the baseline and the end of the study evaluation.
 In relation to EHP-30 domains, pain (p = 0.0046), impotence (p = 0.0006), well-being (p = 0.0009), and image (p = 0.0087) from the central questionnaire, and work (p = 0.0027) and treatment (p = 0.0245) from the modular questionnaire were significantly different between the study groups over time.
 There was no significant difference between the two groups regarding the diary of menstrual patterns (p = 0.96).
 Conclusions: Yoga practice was associated with a reduction in levels of chronic pelvic pain and an improvement in QoL in women with endometriosis.”

 *QoL – Quality of Life, EHP-30 – Endometriosis Health Profile